 Endangered, filter-feeding whale sharks are at risk from the plastic invisible to most of us in the seas.
 Alina and Giulia are investigating how these sharks are scooping up microplastics as they feed and trying to find out where these plastics might be coming from.

-I grew up in a small town called Haltern am See in north-western Germany.
+I grew up in a small town called Haltern am See in North-Western Germany.
 My dad used to be a professional swimmer and passed his passion on to me and my sister.
 As a result, I spent most of my childhood in or on the water and it has become the element I feel the most connected to and fascinated by.
 Like all children, my sister and I were tireless when it came to asking questions about the world around us, but my parents left not a single question unanswered.
-If they couldn’t give us an answer, we looked it...
+If they couldn’t give us an answer, we looked it up together.
+I think this...

 I come from a small town located at the foot of the Swiss Alps, on the shores of Lake Maggiore, so it seems inevitable that it has taken me quite some time to be confident enough to state just who I am.
 I have always been fascinated, but also somewhat intimidated, by the marine environment, especially during my childhood, and few people close to me would ever have anticipated that I would have pursued a career in marine science.
 Nevertheless, now more than ever, I identify myself as a ‘sea person’.
 There is no other place where my mind is...

-We aim to investigate microplastic ingestion by whale sharks in the S.A.
-MPA and identify potential routes of microplastic exposure.
-As whale sharks belong to the marine charismatic megafauna our findings will help raise awareness of plastic pollution and marine pollution first regionally, through the MWSRP, and then globally.
+Our project aims to investigate microplastic ingestion by the two largest fishes on our planet: the whale sharks in the S.A.
+MPA and the basking shark in the West coast of Ireland.
+We further hope to identify potential routes of microplastic exposure.
+As these sharks belong to the marine charismatic megafauna our findings will help raise awareness of plastic pollution and marine pollution first regionally, through collaboration with local NGOs, and then globally.

 Jonathan is tracking whale shark movement patterns using different satellite tags to understand where they are moving in and around the Galápagos Marine Reserve.
 To what depths are they diving?
 How do they use different habitats?
 This information is vital to identify key areas for their survival.